Dammie18/Dammie18.github.io/README.md

 **Project Description:** This is a retail store interactive dashboard that provides information on the sales by year, sales by product, marketing spending on products, the effect of Holiday on stores and the top 5 stores by sales.
 The dashboard consists of 2 slicers, one for the product category and the other for all the store locations.
 It also has a timeline which helps to view the periods either yearly, quarterly, monthly or daily.
 The raw data was gotten from Kaggle and was cleaned to remove duplicate rows.
 Pivot table was used to create the dashboard which makes it interactive, readable and easy to understand.

-**Key findings:** From dashboard the highest sales was generated in December 2023
+**Key findings:** From the dashboard the highest sales was generated in December 2023.

 **Dashboard Overview:**
 ![DamZeal%20Store](DamZeal%20Store.PNG)